 Section 17 (5) of the CGST Act, 2017 clearly disallows ITC on medical insurance, hiring of a motor vehicle, etc taken for employees provided that the input tax credit in respect of such goods or services or both shall be available, where it is obligatory for an employer to provide the same to its employees under any law for the time being in force.
 Therefore, as per MHA guidelines dated 15th April 2020 ITC is admissible on medical insurance and on the hiring of vehicles.

-Further, in our previous article dated 29th April 2020 we have already discussed that ITC Is admissible.
-But on 1st May 2020 MHA has issued new guidelines in which MHA in its revised guidelines has not mentioned insurance, special transportation facility for employees.
+Further, in our previous article dated 29th April 2020, we have already discussed that ITC Is admissible.
+But on 1st May 2020 MHA issued new guidelines in which MHA in its revised guidelines has not mentioned insurance or special transportation facility for employees.

 |Nature of expenses||ITC eligible||Eligible if mandatory under law||Whether covered in MHA|

 |The hiring of motor vehicles (more than 13 vehicles capacity vehicles)||Yes||NA (ITC is eligible in all cases)||Yes|

 |Leasing, renting or hiring of motor vehicles||No||Yes||Yes, for the transportation of workers|

 MHA revised guidelines have created confusion in the mind of readers but in view of the paper writers, once the order has been issued by the MHA, it is made mandatory in nature.
 Therefore, we conclude that ITC is still admissible.

 Disclaimer: The contents of this article are solely for information and knowledge and do not constitute any professional advice or recommendation.
 The author does not accept any liability for any loss or damage of any kind arising out of this information set out in the article and any action taken based thereon